Všešportový areál: History

 The Všešportový areál stadium opened on 29 February 1976 with a match against ZVL Žilina.
 The football stadium was demolished in 2011.
 The stadium was primarily used for football matches and held 30,312 spectators.
 It hosted six matches for the Czechoslovakia and four times for the independent Slovakia.
 VSS Košice, later renamed to ZŤS and 1.
 FC Košice, played there until 1997, moving to the renovated Štadión Lokomotívy.
 The complex also consisted of several football training grounds, basketball, handball and wrestling indoor arenas.

 New stadium

 The club planned construction of a new stadium holding 20,000 spectators in a neighbourhood of older Všešportový areál stadium.
 The estimated cost of the stadium was €28 million.
 In 2017 club went to bankruptcy and new stadium Košická futbalová aréna was built by city of Košice and Slovak government in 2022.

 International matches

-Všešportový areál hosted one friendly and three competitive matches of the Slovakia national football team.
+Všešportový areál hosted 1 friendly and 9 international competitive matches.
+One friendly and 3 of them by Slovakia national football team, and 6 of them by Czechoslovakia national football team.